 When it comes to living in a tiny home, there’s a lot to take into consideration.
 It's not always easy to create a comfortable environment when you have such a limited amount of space to work with.
-One important factor when it comes to your comfort is the temperature.
-As we summer quickly approaches we are wondering, "what are our cooling options?"
+One crucial factor when it comes to your comfort is the temperature.
+As summer quickly approaches, we are wondering, "what are our cooling options?"
 Here are some examples of systems to consider for your next tiny house air conditioner.

-Mini-splitsare the most aesthetically pleasing and most common units available.
-They operate just like your unit at home where the condenser is located outside and the fan on the inside which lends to extremely quiet running.
+Mini-splits are the most aesthetically pleasing and most common units available.
+They operate just like your unit at home where the condenser is located outside and the fan on the inside which leads to extremely quiet running.
 The other beautiful thing is that they can be mounted anywhere, and the pipes can be run through the wall.
 These units have a premium feel to them when comparing them to a more traditional window unit.

-If you ever been to a hotel where the AC unit sat on the floor just below the bedroom window then you have seen a packaged terminal air conditioner.
+If you have ever been to a hotel where the AC unit sat on the floor just below the bedroom window, then you have seen a packaged terminal air conditioner.
 These self-contained units provide both air conditioning and heating but at a major cost.
-Not only do they use more energy than the cooling systems mentioned above and also require a four foot hole to be framed out around to have them properly installed.
-These are probably less than ideal with the amount of space that you will lose.
+Not only do they use more energy than the cooling systems mentioned above and require a four-foot hole to be framed out around to have them properly installed.
+These are less than ideal with the amount of space that you will lose.
 When it comes to finding a tiny home cooling system, there are a lot of options on the market to choose from.
 Remember to do your due diligence and research.
 Afterward, I’m sure you will undoubtedly find the setup that’s perfect for not only your budget but your tiny home too.
 What kind of cooling system do you use in your tiny home?
 Let us know in the comments below.
-Special thanks to our friends at Supreme Air LLC in Baltimore for consulting on this article.